 For the Cookies:

-Bake cookies for 11-12 minutes.
+- Bake cookies for 11-12 minutes.
 They will still feel soft when done.
 Transfer to a cooling rack to cool completely.
 Using a pastry brush, brush off any excess flour.
-Store in a lidded container at room temperature for up to two days, until ready to use.
+Assemble ice cream sandwiches or store in a lidded container at room temperature for up to two days, until ready to use.